-PVC: Arguably the best material for small to large reptile enclosures, PVC is today the preferred choice of many high end reptile cage manufacturers.
+PVC: Arguably one of the better materials for small to large reptile enclosures, Polyvinyl Chloride (PVC) is today the preferred choice of many reptile cage manufacturers.

 Pros - Light weight.
 Water resistant.
 Holds heat well.
 Can be heated and bent.

-Summary: The trend towards PVC is a natural progression as manufacturers move towards better materials that are safe and look good.
+Summary: The trend towards PVC is a natural progression as manufacturers move towards better materials that are practical and function well.

 Today, there are very few manufacturers advancing the design of reptile caging and many continue to make what is easier for them vs what is best for the reptile.
 This is best illustrated by the larger snake enclosures that typically don't need as much ventilation or any UVB (as previous believed) and are now being retrofitted with internal UVB and basking lights for popular lizards like Bearded Dragons, Blue Tongue Skinks, various Monitor species and more.
 The issues with this lighting placement afterthought and poor ventilation are numerous:

 1. The UVB and heat will not optimally benefit the reptile without a reflector as the light and heat will go in all directions.

 2. Its also harder to control the ambient temperature inside the reptile cage, especially as many of these enclosures have limited ventilation and airflow.
 These poor designs with little to no ventilation can encourage bacterial growth, subsequent scale rot and respiratory infections.

 3. Most importantly, any reptiles coming in touch with the light bulbs can sustain extremely bad burns.
 This is particularity true in snakes kept in these types of enclosures that contain a light or heat bulb.